Ever Given ship successfully refloated in Suez Canal | DW | 29.03.2021

 What is the latest?

-Suez Canal Transport Authority chief Osama Rabie said workers used "pulling maneuvers" to refloat the ship.
+Suez Canal Transport Authority chief Osama Rabie said workers used "pulling maneuvers" to move the ship.

+The shipping traffic monitoring site, MarieTraffic.com, said satellite data showed the ship's bow has been moved, but there is "still some work to do."

-Videos posted by several reporters on Twitter showed tug boat teams celebrating as the front of the ship appeared to be floating in the canal once again.
+Videos posted by several reporters on Twitter showed tug boat teams celebrating as the front of the ship appeared to be moving in the canal once again.

-Other videos showed the ship floating straight in the canal, no longer wedged across — and potentially with enough space for other vessels to pass by it.
+Other videos showed the ship positioned straight in the canal, no longer fully wedged across.

 It's still unclear when the canal will reopen for traffic now that the vessel has been dislodged.